dathan/go-grpc-video-call-manager/README.md

 * VS Code environment
 * Generic docker push
 * Chromedp browser launch
-* Google Gmail Integration
 * Google Login Detection
 * Meeting Launch Automation
+* Google Meet Support
+* Client that grabs calendar events
+* GRPC Server that opens the browser and launches the meeting

 ## TODO
 * ~~build a grpc service that opens up a meet session~~
 * ~~build a  service that reads the calendar~~
-* ~~ Make a grpc service for calendar and meet joining ~~
+* ~~Make a grpc service for calendar and meet joining~~
-* ~~ Make a daemon that looks for new calendar events to autojoin ~~
+* ~~Make a daemon that looks for new calendar events to autojoin~~
-* REFACTOR
+* ~~REFACTOR~~
-* build a sqllite storage service that stores state
+* Seperate auth into a different service that gives oauth2 flow but browser grabs the token
-* build an event source system to detect the change and send a grpc message to the correct server? -- overkill but fun
+* build a front end system in Dash
+* make portable to share with people from a 1 click install
+* support over the wire upgrades

 ## Installing via brew